 Tram 28 in Lisbon

 Taking the tramway in Lisbon is actually a very fun experience.
 Take the legendary tram 28 to visit Alfama.
-This is one of the best things to do in Lisbon and a good way to visit Alfama district.
+This is one of the best things to do in Lisbon and a good way to visit the Alfama district.
 The Tram 12E also goes through Alfama district.
-We recommend buying the Lisbon Pass when visiting Lisbon, as all transportation will be free and you have access to many museum for free or at discounted price.
-Check it out here.

 Yes, you read that right, by Tuk-Tuk.
-In the recent years, many Tuk-Tuks with private driver/guide proposes tour of Lisbon in many different languages.
+In recent years, many Tuk-Tuks with private drivers/guides propose tours of Lisbon in many different languages.
 Riding a Tuk-Tuk through Alfama district is also a fun way to discover the area.
-Your guide will most likely tell you many stories and anecdotes about Alfama.
-You can book your Tuk Tuk tour at discounted price here.

 READ: 25 BEST THINGS TO SEE IN LISBON